gSchool/galvanize-bookshelf/6_heroku_deployment.md

 Finally, complete the following post-deployment steps.

 1. Add `https://USERNAME-galvanize-bookshelf.herokuapp.com/` to your Github repository's URL.
 1. Fix any test errors, including bonus tests, with `npm test`.
+Note that this at the moment can only be run in your local environment.
 1. Fix any linting errors with `npm run lint .`.
 1. Submit your solution for grading.